May 20, 2014

 ODOT is hosting five public open houses this November.
 Join us at a meeting in Salem, Portland, Oregon City, Albany, or Eugene.
 You can also participate in an online open house between November 5 and 18.

 On Dec.
-17 2013, the Leadership Council made a recommendation on which rail route alternatives should receive more detailed study in the Draft Environmental Impact Statement.
+17 2013, the Leadership Council provided guidance to ODOT on which rail route alternatives should receive more detailed study in the Draft Environmental Impact Statement.
 The recommendation includes two primary routes.
 Alternative #1 (shown in blue) is the existing corridor that assumes major infrastructure investment and shadows the current Amtrak service alignment.
 Alternative #2 (shown in brown) is a hybrid alternative that is a combination of the red, purple, and blue preliminary alternatives.
 The recommendations include a number of considerations, including the technical evaluation findings, guidance from the Federal Railroad Administration, maintenance considerations, and feedback from agency stakeholders and the broad public.

 PDF File Accessibility

 Adobe Reader is required to view PDF files.
 Click the "Get Adobe Reader" image to get a free download of the reader from Adobe.